What you need to know before travelling in South Korea

-Travelling to South Korea has always been something I’ve wanted to do.
+Travelling in South Korea has always been something I’ve wanted to do.
 South Korea is swiftly climbing the ranks of up and coming tourism hot spots, but there is a lot less known about this country than neighbouring Japan or China.
 So, to make sure you have the most enjoyable and stress-free trip in South Korea possible, I’ve compiled a list of frequently asked questions and important tid bits of information that will help you on your travels.

 How to navigate in South Korea?